aliciagarciasierra/aliciagarciasierra.github.io/_pages/workinprogress.md

 4) Tracing Inequality of Opportunity Across Cohorts (_with Michael Grätz_). **In progress.**

 5) Do Parental Income Shocks Boost the Realisation of Children’s Genetic Potential?
-Evidence from the UK Child Tax Credit Expansion (_with Inés Echavarría García_). **In progress.**
+Evidence from the UK Child Tax Credit Expansion (_with Inés Echevarría García_). **In progress.**

 6) Parental Nonstandard Work Schedules and Children’s Physical Health: Longitudinal Evidence fromthe US (_with Wen-Jui Han and Pablo Gracia_).  **In progress.**